wdk-docs/jsdoc-docs/docs/_sources/howto/howto-commonjs-modules.rst.txt

 ``button`` and ``unbutton``.
 JSDoc will automatically detect that the module exports these methods.

-{% example “Methods added to the exports object” %}

 .. code-block:: js
+   :caption: Methods added to the exports object

    /**
     * Shirt module.